oniemiddle/LibreAutomate/Other/DocFX/_doc/editor/Settings.md

 If 3-rd state, prints when executing the **Compile** command, but not when compiling implicitly (for example before launching the script).

 ### OS
-These are Windows settings, not settings of this program.
+These are Windows settings, not settings of this app.
 They are applied to all programs.
-This program will not restore them when uninstalling.
+This app will not restore them when uninstalling.

 #### Key/mouse hook timeout
 Max time in milliseconds given for hook procedures.
 If this time exceeded, the hook does not work well, and after several times is disabled.
-This setting is important for this program, because small values can make triggers and some other its features unreliable.
+This setting is important for this app, because small values can make triggers and some other its features unreliable.
 Default 300 ms, max 1000 ms, recommended 1000 ms.

 #### Disable "lock active window"
 The Windows "lock active window" feature, also known as "foreground window timeout", does not allow apps to activate windows after keyboard/mouse input etc. If scripts sometimes fail to activate windows, try to check this.